The Big Picture…

 - predict the diffusion of our innovation – allowing us to understand when to ramp up service provision capability (or product supply lines)

-- get a more accurate sizing of adopter types to better target our, influencing budgets
+- get a more accurate sizing of adopter types (so we can distribute our marketing budgets better)

 - understand the best timing to launch the next generation of an innovation